numfocus/algorithm-ethics/resources.md

 * [Fairness, Accountability, and Transparency in Machine Learning](https://fatconference.org/resources.html)

-### Miscellaneous -
+### Miscellaneous

 * [make algorithms accountable](https://www.nytimes.com/2016/08/01/opinion/make-algorithms-accountable.html)

-  This is a NY times article about how there needs to be increased transparency and accountability when it comes to examining data used by algorithms.
+  This is an article about how there needs to be increased transparency and accountability when it comes to examining data used by algorithms.
 A case of where an algorithm detecting the risk of criminal recidivism was biased against black defendants is established as an example for such a need.
 The article goes over efforts by the European Union to regulate such algorithms as well as recommendations from the White House on holding such algorithms accountable.